Davidtttt/Autonom_rcbil/README.md

 2. **Balanced Dataset**: Ensure you have a balanced number of examples for each command (forward, left, right, reverse).

-3. **Track Design**: Start with a simple track with clear boundaries and a high-contrast black line.
+3. **Track Design**: Start with a simple track with clear boundaries and a high-contrast line.

 4. **Lighting Conditions**: Try to maintain consistent lighting during data collection and autonomous driving.

 5. **Battery Power**: Ensure the Raspberry Pi and motors have sufficient power.
 Voltage drops can affect performance.

-6. **Preprocessing Tuning**: Use the interactive tuning tool to find optimal parameters for your specific track and lighting conditions.
-This is especially important if you have varying light conditions or shadows on your track.

-## Troubleshooting

-- If the car is not responding to commands, check the GPIO connections.
-- If the video stream is not working, check the network configuration and camera connection.
-- If the model is not training properly, ensure you have enough diverse data.
-- If line detection is poor, use the parameter tuning tool to adjust the band-pass filter and threshold settings.
-- If the car moves erratically, try increasing the command buffer size for smoother transitions.
+6. **Advanced Preprocessing**: The system uses multiple thresholding techniques and contour analysis to handle various lighting conditions.

+7. **Command Buffering**: The system uses buffering to smooth out commands and prevent erratic movements.

+8. **Model Fallbacks**: If the primary model fails to load, the system will try alternative models.